MayarSayed/Home-Design-App/README.md

 # Home-Design-App
 Application for planning your rooms decoration

-Decoration Application

 The decoration play a major role in determining the mood of the place, from this point our project idea come in.

-Project Description:
+## Project Description:
 It is a cross Platform that can work on both Desktop and android devices to help imagine changes in the decoration of a room/place, saves the time and reach high quality as possible.
 Project main Features:
-1. Test Different Colors on the Walls
+### 1. Test Different Colors on the Walls
 -- Description :
 just choose the room you want to test the colors on its walls, then choose the color you want from the palette, finally click paint to watch the new wall color
 -- Screen Shots :
-2. Test a new object scene in some place/room
+### 2. Test a new object scene in some place/room
 -- steps :
 1. choose the room you want to test
-2. choose the object you want to try it in the room or
+2. choose the object you want to try it in the room
+or
-2. For Android only => click capture to take your own objects by the camera (if your caputering photo contains more than one object the app will detect the several objects and let you choose one of them)
+2. For Android only => click capture to take your own objects by the camera
+(if your caputering photo contains more than one object the app will detect the several objects and let you choose one of them)
-3. Finally, Click on the place you want to replace the object in the room -- Screen Shots :
+3. Finally, Click on the place you want to replace the object in the room
+-- Screen Shots :

-3. Save the room picture by the new edits on your device Project GUI Implementation:
+### 3. Save the room picture by the new edits on your device

+## Project GUI Implementation:
--- Desktop Application :
+### -- Desktop Application :
 Developed By Kivy which is an open source Python library which is used to create applications on Windows, Linux, MacOS, Android and iOS.
 --- Screen Shots:

--- Android Application :
+### -- Android Application :
 --- Configurations used to run Python/Kivy application to an Android :
 Step 1) Download Virtualbox https://www.virtualbox.org/wiki/Downloads
 Step 2) Download an Ubuntu 18.04 image https://ubuntu.com/download/desktop
 Step 3) Make sure your phone is in Developer mode by going to Settings -- About Phone -- Software -- tap on 'Build Number' 7 times quickly.
 Now go to Settings -- Developer Options and enable Stay Awake and USB Debugging.